-Users confused by meaning of “Check Files” button on final Blue Button page: Participants in 6 out of 17 sessions (35%) experienced issues upon reaching the final Blue Button page as the processing never finished and they had to press a “Check Files” button.
+Users confused by meaning of “Check Files” button on final Blue Button page: Participants in 6 out of 17 sessions (35%) experienced issues upon reaching the final Blue Button page, as the processing never finished and they had to press a “Check Files” button.

 P6: "[I know people] who will end up in a closed loop with that [‘Processing’ on the] screen.
 It’s more endemic to this demographic [Veterans]."